This item has been sold, but you can get on the Waitlist to be notified if another example becomes available, or purchase a digital scan.

 Description

-A rare and important 1798 Edward Savage view of George Washington and his family at Mount Vernon - one of the few engraved images of Washington to be issued during his lifetime.
-The work illustrates Washington in all of his roles, a military leader, a family man, and a visionary politician.
-It is considered to be one the most important printed images of George Washington ever issued.
+A rare 1798 Edward Savage view of George Washington and his family at Mount Vernon - one of the few engraved images of Washington issued during his lifetime.
+The work illustrates Washington in all his roles: a military leader, a family man, and a visionary politician.
+It is considered one of the most important printed images of George Washington ever issued.

 Breaking Down the Image

-The image consists of five figures, George and Martha Washington, their grandson George Washington (Washy) Parke Custis, their granddaughter Eleanor (Nelly) Parke Custis, and Washington's African American wartime manservant Billy Lee.
+The image consists of five figures: George and Martha Washington, their grandson George Washington (Washy) Parke Custis, their granddaughter Eleanor (Nelly) Parke Custis, and Washington's African American wartime manservant Billy Lee.
 Washington appears in his military uniform.
 His famous tricorn hat rests on the table next to him.
 Washington gazes off into the distance, presumably contemplating weighty matters.
-His left hand rests on Andrew Ellicott's 1792 map of Washington D.C.
+His left-hand rests on Andrew Ellicott's 1792 map of Washington D.C.
 (Thackara and Vallance), the new federal city currently under construction.
-His right hand is on the shoulder of his grandson, 'Washy,' a symbol of the future.
-Across the table Martha Washington looks towards George.
+His right hand is on his grandson's shoulder, 'Washy,' a symbol of the future.
+Across the table, Martha Washington looks towards George.
 She is wearing a conservative open-front silk gown with white fichu, a black lace shawl, and a tall beribboned bonnet.
 Martha points to the map with a closed fan in her right hand while she holds it open with her left.
 Washington's young grandson, 'Washy,' stands to his right.
-He rests a hand on the globe, perhaps meant to suggest that the then fledgling United States, in the next generation, might rise to global prominence.
+He rests a hand on the globe, perhaps meant to suggest that the then-fledgling United States, in the next generation, might rise to global prominence.
 Eleanor (Nelly) Parke Custis, Washington's granddaughter, with her (red) hair in curls, is dressed in a white empire-waisted gown with elbow-length, puffed sleeves.
-She stands behind Martha Washington and helps hold down the map.
+She is behind Martha Washington and helps hold down the map.
 In the rear, at far right, is Washington's African American manservant.
-There is some debate regarding exactly who this is, but the general consensus is that he represents Billy Lee, who served Washington during the American Revolutionary War.
+There is some debate regarding exactly who this is, but the general consensus is that this represents Billy Lee, who served Washington during the American Revolutionary War.
 The background offers a view of the Potomac River from the George Washington estate of Mount Vernon.

 Savage's Great Project

-Edward Savage's work with the Washington family began in 1789, when the president of Harvard College commissioned him to paint a portrait of George Washington.
-In in the following hear, 1790, at the request of John Adams, Savage completed a similar portrait of Martha Washington.
-At the same time, Savage completed studies of Washington's grandchildren, 'Washy' and 'Nelly'.
+Edward Savage's work with the Washington family began in 1789 when the president of Harvard College commissioned him to paint a portrait of George Washington.
+In the following year, 1790, at the request of John Adams, Savage completed a similar portrait of Martha Washington.
+At the same time, Savage completed studies of Washington's grandchildren, 'Washy' and 'Nelly.'
 Billy Lee, the African American manservant in the background, Savage did not likely do a study of, reflected in the indistinct and comparatively poorly painted image appearing in the 1796 painting.
 Billy Lee takes on greater definition in this engraving, potentially reflecting further studies on the part of Savage between 1796 and this print's issue in 1798.
 Savage spent about 6 years compiling the existing images into a large painting, which he completed in 1796.
-At the same time, he was working with Wilkinson to complete the engraving and printed image.
-It is likely that the engraved image was completed, at least as regards the central figures, sometime before the painting itself was completed.
+At the same time, he worked with Wilkinson to complete the engraving and printed image.
+The engraved image was likely completed, at least with regard to the central figures, sometime before the painting itself was completed.

 The Printed Image